papaknik/Multinomial-Logistic-Regression-with-scikit-learn/README.md

 ## Project Overview

 This project explores the application of **Multinomial Logistic Regression** for multiclass classification, focusing on techniques to handle **imbalanced datasets**.
-The primary objective is to evaluate the effectiveness of different methods—class weighting, SMOTE, One-vs-Rest (OvR), and Bayes Grid Search approaches—in handling a heavily imbalanced dataset with three target classes: *No Precipitation*, *Rain*, and *Snowfall*.
+The primary objective is to evaluate the effectiveness of different methods—class weighting, SMOTE, One-vs-Rest (OvR), and Bayesian Optimization approaches—in handling a heavily imbalanced dataset with three target classes: *No Precipitation*, *Rain*, and *Snowfall*.

 **Key Highlights**:
 - Implementation of multinomial logistic regression models using scikit-learn